ryantd42/NY-Legislative-Git/2023/A7412A-2023/bill.md

- the New York State and Local Employees' Retirement System who previously worked  for the New York State Department of Taxation and Finance, to be entitled to an accidental disability retirement benefit equal to 75%  of final  average salary, payable pursuant to § 605(d)(4) of the Retirement and Social Security Law, as a result of their participation in the World Trade Center (WTC) rescue, recovery and cleanup operations.
-The  retire-
+ the New York State and Local Employees' Retirement System who previously worked  for the New York State Department of Taxation and Finance, to be entitled to an accidental disability retirement benefit equal to 75%  of

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11087-02-3
+  LBD11087-04-4
- A. 7412  2
+ A. 7412--A  2

- ment benefit would be recalculated and payment would be made retroactive to the date of retirement.
+ final  average  salary, payable pursuant to §605(d)(4) of the Retirement and Social Security Law, as a result of their participation in the World Trade Center (WTC) rescue, recovery and cleanup operations.
+The  retire- ment benefit would be recalculated and payment would be made retroactive to the date of retirement.
-  If  this  bill  is  enacted during the 2023 legislative session, there will be an immediate past service cost of approximately  $761,000  which will be borne by the State of New York as a one-time payment.
-This esti- mate assumes that payment will be made on March 1, 2024.
+  If  this  bill  is  enacted during the 2024 legislative session, there will be an immediate past service cost of approximately  $793,000  which will be borne by the State of New York as a one-time payment.
+This esti- mate assumes that payment will be made on March 1, 2025.
   Summary of relevant resources:
-  Membership  data as of March 31, 2022 was used in measuring the impact of the proposed change, the same data used in the April 1, 2022 actuari- al valuation.
-Distributions and other statistics can be  found  in  the 2022  Report  of the Actuary and the 2022 Annual Comprehensive Financial Report.
+  Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
+Distributions and other statistics can be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
-  The actuarial assumptions and methods used are described in the  2020, 2021,  and  2022  Annual  Report to the Comptroller on Actuarial Assump- tions, and the Codes, Rules and Regulations of the State  of  New  York:
- Audit and Control.
+  The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
-  The Market Assets and GASB Disclosures are found in the March 31, 2022 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali-